post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 ## Construction

+The name of the new supported hybrid post-quantum group is secp256r1_kyber768round3_d00.

-The client's share is a fixed-size concatenation of the ECDHE ephemeral share and Kyber's public key.
+When this group is negotiated, the client's share is a fixed-size concatenation of the ECDHE ephemeral share and Kyber's public key.
 The client ECDHE ephemeral share is the serialized value of the uncompressed ECDH point representation UncompressedPointRepresentation as defined in Section 4.2.8.2 of {{!RFC8446}}.
 Its size for secp256r1 is 64 bytes.
 The Kyber ephemeral share is the public key output of the KeyGen step (see {{kyber}}) represented as an octet string.
 Its size for kyber768 is 1184 bytes.
 The whole client's share is 64+1184=1248 bytes.